jteppinette/peragrin-web-client/README.md

-# Peragrin Client - *an Angular front end to the Peragrin application*
+# Peragrin Client - *a VueJS front end to the Peragrin application*

 ## Development